kaustubh701/skills_prediction/README.md

 # skills_prediction
-I have made the model using OneClassSVM to classify the text if it belong to technical skill class.
+I have made the model using OneClassSVM to classify the text if it belong to technical skill class.The Raw_Skills_Dataset.csv contains about 30k datapoints which contains technical skills and a lot of jargon mixed in.Example_Technical_Skills.csv contains example of technical skills.
+I predicted the technical skills from raw skill dataset.
+As in making the model i used NLP sentiment analysis using TFIDF vectorizer.